Messaging Your Students

 Build email responsibilities into the curriculum

-Moving beyond Emails for Student Success
+Moving Beyond Emails for Student Success

 Online courses written mails and announcements should be part of a larger complement a communication strategy that includes “face and voice” messages from the professor.
-This can include recorded audio or video messages as well as optional synchronous online office hours and/or appointments.
+This can include recorded audio or video messages and optional synchronous online office hours and/or appointments.
 Jackson and Knupsky (2015) highlight making office hours part of an assignment, meeting with groups of students with similar questions, and offering theme-based office hours for online courses.

 On engaging students in online courses, Inkelaar & Simpson (2015) conclude that those “who can combine proactive motivational activities [like emails] with more personal and individual support are the most likely to challenge the distance education deficit” (n.p.).